-Cyber Monday should help us round off the end of year deals season with a bang.
+Cyber Week, and the weeks thereafter, should help us round off the end of year deals season with a bang.
 Indeed, it's never been a better time to upgrade your gaming mouse (opens in new tab) or gaming keyboard since we're seeing unprecedented deals on some of our favorite gaming peripherals right now.

 Unlike a CPU or graphics card, these accessories can't grant you a higher frame rate, but they can make every single interaction with your PC more accurate, sturdier, and just an all-round more pleasant experience.

 Essentially, the best gaming keyboard (opens in new tab) and mouse will utterly transform your setup.
 Whether you're matching them by color, RGB synchronization, or simply their gaming prowess, there's a combination out there for you.
 While mice are getting super light, and polling rates are on the rise, mechanical keyboards are also upping their game.
 Wireless tech, too, is becoming ever more affordable, so if you're still rocking a cheap board and rodent, it's well worth treating your fingers to an upgrade with good battery life and some other fancy features.